-There is a growing interest in the link between personal factors and group creativity characteristics.
-Many existing studies have been conducted regarding the personal factors involved in fluency and flexibility (Butler et al., 2003), originality and usefulness (Baer et al., 2008), and number of ideas (Brown et al., 1998).
-However, there have been debates regarding the relationship between personal constructs and group creativity characteristics due to mixed findings.
 Feist (1998) asserted that creative individuals need to balance between social stimulation and quiet reflection.
 Therefore, extroverted people may show better creative performance in some groups, depending on the need to interact with each other (see also Anderson et al., 2008).
 Conscientiousness, which leads people to adhere to rigid norms and rules (Roberts et al., 2009), may help generate a high number of ideas, but not necessarily ideas that are original or useful.
-This idea is supported by Feist (1998), who, at an individual level, found that artists, who need to develop original ideas, were generally low in conscientiousness.
-Agreeableness is a strong predictor of team performance, because it is related to trust and morale (Hogan et al., 1994).
+This idea is supported by Feist (1998), who found that artists, who need to develop original ideas individually, were generally low in conscientiousness.
+Agreeableness is a strong predictor of team performance because it is related to trust and morale (Hogan et al., 1994).
 However, creative people are generally low in agreeableness (Bechtoldt et al., 2012; Karwowski & Lebuda, 2016).
-Emotional stability could be a more beneficial characteristic to have in a group creativity setting (Bell, 2007; Da Costa et al., 2015; Peeters et al., 2008).
-Other personal factors can have differential links with various creativity characteristics.
+A low neuroticism could be a more beneficial trait to have in a group creativity setting (Bell, 2007; Da Costa et al., 2015; Peeters et al., 2008).
+Other personal factors can have differential links with various creativity outcomes.
+Emotional factors can play a role, (Kuška et al., 2020) such as anxiety (Camacho & Paulus, 1995), and emotional intelligence (Wang, 2015).
+That is also the case of cognitive dispositions such as cognitive orientation or cognitive styles (Brown et al., 1998), and other cognitive traits such as creative self-efficacy (Taggar, 2019; Tierney & Farmer, 2002), epistemic motivation (Bechtoldt et al., 2010), Need for Closure (Chirumbolo et al., 2004, 2005), and Need for Cognition (Wu et al., 2014).
 For example, Need for Closure, a cognitive tendency to avoid ambiguity, is related to the quality of ideas generated but not originality (Watts et al., 2017).
 Most studies mentioned in the present paragraph were made at the individual level.
-At the time of writing, there is no literature review or meta-analysis on the relationship between personal characteristics and creativity outcomes in group setting dimensions.
-Second, it can help identify inconsistent findings, gaps in the literature, and the power of relationships evaluated (Siddaway et al., 2019).
+At the time of writing, there is no literature review or meta-analysis on the relationship between personal factors and creativity outcomes in a group setting.